stevephary/dhis2-practical-interview/weather-app/README.md

 The weather app is created using openweathermap api  and rxJS for asynchronous data handling.

-The web app follows the Model-View-Controller (MVC) architecture, with a strong emphasis on component-based design.
+It follows the Model-View-Controller (MVC) architecture, with a strong emphasis on component-based design.

 ## Running the app
 Clone the project from github